sfragkoul/synth4bench/README.md

 - Output: annotated tsv file containing information regarding the ground truth variants and annotation information

-`04_bar_plots.R` - This R script produces the Allele Frequency and Coverage Barplots of the ground truth and the detected variants.

-- Input: annotated tsv file

-- Output: Allele Frequency and Coverage Barplots

-`04_bubble_plots.R` - This R script produces the bubble plot of the SNIPs of the ground truth and the detected variants.

-- Input:  annotated tsv file

-- Output: bubble plot of the SNIPs

-`04_density_plot.R` - This R script produces the Allele Frequency Density plots of Ground Truth and detected Variants per DNA Base.

-- Input:  annotated tsv file

-- Output: Allele Frequency Density plots

-`04_reference_barplot.R` - This R script produces the barplots of the genomic content of the reference.
+`04_patchwork_gatk.R` - This R script produces the final Figure of the Benchmarking of GATK.

-- Input:  fasta reference file

-- Output: barplots of the genomic content of the reference

-`05_mutation_overlap.R` - This R script produces the Venn plot of the Overall Variants

-- Input:  ground truth vcf and Mutect2 vcf
+- Input:  annotated tsv file, ground truth vcf, Mutect2 vcf

-- Output: Venn plot of the Overall Variants

-`06_patchwork.R` - This R script produces the final Figure of the Benchmarking of the poster.

-- Input:  all produced plots

-- Output: final Figure for the poster </div>
+- Output: final Figure for the Benchmarking of GATK </div>

+`plot_helpers_gatk.R` - This R script incudes all necessary funtions for `04_patchwork_gatk.R` script.

+`plot_libraries.R` - This R script incudes all necessary libraries for `04_patchwork_gatk.R` script.

 ### Extra scripts
 For the case of VarScan an extra step was required to convert its output to the standard VCF format.
 The script that was developed can be found [here](https://github.com/sfragkoul/Varscan2VCF).